(For a quick update on recent posts and other blog news, see here.)

 FFT begins with an introduction by a figure called Arazlam, who describes the War of the Lions to the player as a historical event.
 He says that in the public eye, the hero of the War of the Lions was a man called Delita Heiral, “a hithertofore unknown young man.”
 Arazlam disagrees that Delita was the War’s biggest hero, saying that another person should hold the title: a younger son of House Beoulve, though the church of Ivalice has attempted to censor his involvement.
 The only reason Arazlam thinks differently is because evidence recently arose to the contrary, and the church has been trying just as hard to bury it.
 The church apparently calls this Beoulve a heretic and disturber of the peace, though Arazlam doesn’t explain why he’s earned those condemnations at this early stage.
 By the way, you’d better get used to this game throwing names, organizations and concepts at you without giving you the time and context to absorb them, because they are plentiful, interlinked and complicated.

 Arazlam then asks the listener for their name and birth date.
-This a little confusing: the game is acting like you’re a specific person, listening to Arazlam in the future, and is asking for your future-period character’s birthday.
+This a little confusing: the game is acting like you’re a specific character, listening to Arazlam in the future, and is asking for your future-period-character’s birthday.
 But it ends up using this as the forgotten Beoulve son’s birthday!
 I’m glad Kyle could clarify for that for me, because even though I figured that was the case, it wasn’t exactly natural!
 We accepted the default name of Ramza and intermixed our two birthdays in a particular way to create Ramza’s.
 Ramza’s birthday is only used to create his Zodiac sign, which has an influence on behind-the-scenes battle calculations that have nothing to do with the in-game calendar!
 Kyle told me that anyone attempting to min/max their party would have taken more care with the character creation, but we didn’t really have the time, patience, or in my case, the spoilers to deal with that.

 The game opened with the remake’s stylish FMV artstyle, which resembles an illustration made on parchment.
 In this cinematic, a blond, bearded figure unfolds a map of Ivalice, looking away from the player at all times.
 I presume this figure to be Arazlam, but the game didn’t really confirm that until we happened to stray into the “Chronicles” menu nearly half an hour later and finally saw Arazlam’s face, which served as decoration for that particular menu.
 Fuck, game, you were acting like Arazlam’s appearance was a big secret!
 The intro announces that the game is telling “The Zodiac Brave Story,” and we then cut to the game’s title.